 - Canalside Rail Trail offers cyclists, runners and others a path from First Street along the power canal almost four miles to the Deerfield rail yard.

 - Bitzer Fish Hatchery, is operated by the state Division of Fisheries and Wildlife and raises trout for stocking throughout the state.
 Located on Hatchery Road, which connects Montague and Greenfield Roads, the facility is open 9 am to 3 pm.
 Call (413) 367-2477 for further information.

 - Bridge of Names, is a wooden footbridge offering a view of the lake in the village of Lake Pleasant.
 The pickets along the bridge are inscribed with names of both locals and famous people.

 - Montague Bookmill, Books you don't need in a place you can't find.

 - Montague Old Home Days, held annual mid-August in Montague Center.
 The festivities includes games, auction, music, food and a 5.5 mile footrace called the Mug Race.

 - Mutton and Mead Medieval Festival, is a medieval and renaissance fair held in late June.

-- Franklin County Pumpkinfest, all things pumpkin.
-Featuring vendors, food, music and hundreds of pumpkins.
-Held along Avenue A in Turners Falls.
+- Great Falls Festival, Street festival featuring vendors, food, music and lit carved of pumpkins.
+Held in October along Avenue A in Turners Falls.